boost-ext/di/doc/user_guide.md

 ###Annotations

-Annotations are intrusive, additional informations specified along with the type in order to refer to given type by the annotation instead of type it self.
+Annotations are intrusive, additional informations, specified along with the type in order to refer to given type by the annotation instead of type it self.
 Useful, when there are more than one type of the same parameters in constructor parameters.

 <a id="di_named"></a>